 The 2011 Montana Delorme labels the road to the trailhead "Stony Creek Road."

 Kennedy Creek Trail (#746)

-Any travel within the Flathead Reservation (north side of the peak) requires a Reservation Hiking Permit.
+Any travel within the Flathead Reservation (north side of the peak or divide, including all skiing on the north side) requires a Reservation Hiking Permit.
 These are easy to obtain at sporting goods stores throughout the Mission and Flathead Valleys, as well as Missoula and Thompson Falls, or you can call the Confederated Salish and Kootenai Tribal Recreation Department in Pablo, at (406) 675-2700.